TIFFMUN/TIFFMUN/README.md

 ## 📝 About Me:
 <p align="left">
 I'm an undergraduate at Nanyang Technological University, majoring in Computer Science with a second major in Business.
-I'm always seeking opportunities to learn and grow.
+I’m passionate about learning new languages and frameworks and am always seeking opportunities to learn and grow.

 Fun fact: I'm also an avid runner! 🏃‍♂️
 </p>

-<p style="margin-top: 20px; margin-bottom: 20px;"></p>

 ## 🛠️ Skills and Experience:
 <p align="left">